bruce2233/evnet/README.md

 # ⚡ Introduction
 ![](https://s3.bmp.ovh/imgs/2022/08/09/7704dbff7cbff64c.png)

 `Evnet` is event-driven net framework with high performance deriving from gnet and evio.
 It supports  [epoll](https://en.wikipedia.org/wiki/EpollNetty ) syscall in Linux only now.
-I'll complete docs consitently.
+I'll complete docs continuously.
 If it's useful to you, Please STAR it!

 # ✨ Features